Keller E. Rockey

-Keller Emrick Rockey (September 22, 1888 – June 6, 1970) was a highly decorated Lieutenant General in the United States Marine Corps, who commanded the Fifth Marine Division in the Battle of Iwo Jima during World War II and the Third Amphibious Corps during the occupation of North China following the war.
+Keller Emrick Rockey (September 27, 1888 – June 6, 1970) was a highly decorated lieutenant general in the United States Marine Corps, who commanded the Fifth Marine Division in the Battle of Iwo Jima during World War II and the Third Amphibious Corps during the occupation of North China following the war.

-For outstanding services with the Third Amphibious Corps, he was awarded the Distinguished Service Medal (U.S. Army), and for exceptionally meritorious service with the Fifth Marine Division, he was awarded the Distinguished Service Medal (Navy).
+For outstanding services with the Third Amphibious Corps, he was awarded the Army Distinguished Service Medal, and for exceptionally meritorious service with the Fifth Marine Division, he was awarded the Navy Distinguished Service Medal.
 The citation for the latter reads in part:

 Early life and career

-Keller Rockey was born September 22, 1888, in Columbia City, Indiana.
-He was a graduate of Gettysburg College with a Bachelor of Science degree, and was a student at Yale University.
+Keller Rockey was born September 27, 1888, in Columbia City, Indiana.
+He was a graduate of Gettysburg College with a Bachelor of Science degree in 1909, and was a forestry student at Yale University.
 He was commissioned a second lieutenant in the Marine Corps, November 18, 1913.

 His first duty assignment as a Marine Corps junior officer was a student under instruction at the Officers Basic School, Norfolk, Virginia.
 Following graduation there in May, 1915, he went to sea; first as a member of the Marine Detachment aboard USS Nebraska, then a member of the Marine detachment aboard USS Nevada.